-Evan Yoshimoto is a Project Coordinator supporting the work of Othering & Belonging Europe.
+Evan Yoshimoto is a Project Coordinator supporting the work of the Democracy & Belonging Forum.
 He first joined the Institute in 2018 as a summer fellow, where he completed research on climate change induced displacement and corporate influence over the global food system.

 In addition to his work at OBI, Evan is pursuing a master’s degree in public policy at the Hertie School in Berlin, Germany, where he also supported the Global Public Policy Institute’s work on data and technology politics.
 Before moving to Berlin, he worked as a teaching assistant in the Meiji Gakuin University International Studies department in Yokohama, Japan, where he lectured and facilitated discussions on international health and climate policy.